necst/QUEKUF/README.md

 ```
 where the `<target_platform>` is the target FPGA and the recommended `<frequency>` is 300 MHz.

-To choose the code length just modify the line in `Design/Defines.h` and `HostCode/host.h` that says:
+To choose the code length, just modify the line in `Design/Defines.h` and `HostCode/host.h` that says:

 `#define D <code_length>`

-To whichever code lenght you prefer.
+To whichever code length you prefer.

 ## Running the Experiments